logoPostPlanify

 Can Pinterest suspend my account without warning?

 Yes.
 Pinterest's automated spam detection can suspend accounts without prior warning.
-In May 2025, Pinterest acknowledged that an internal error caused mass erroneous suspensions.
+The most prominent example: in late April 2025, thousands of legitimate accounts were suspended due to an internal moderation error.
+Pinterest publicly admitted the mistake on May 14, 2025 and reinstated most affected accounts.
 If you're suspended, check your email for a notice and submit an appeal.
-Appeals typically take 1-4 weeks to process.
-Keep evidence of your legitimate activity ready for the appeal.
+Appeals typically take 1–4 weeks to process.
+Keep evidence of your legitimate activity ready.

 How many Pins can I post per day?